March 23, 2022

 When a Member has a health event that costs more than $500, CrowdHealth reaches out to the Crowd to crowdfund that bill.

 For example, we recently helped a Member with a pregnancy event costing approximately $15,000.
 The Member paid the first $500 of the related bills.
 Then, we reached out to 200 Members to see if they would be interested in helping the Member pay for the rest of the bill.
-Of the 200, 198 said yes, and $14,500 was transferred from those 198 Health Funding Accounts to the Member’s Health Funding Account.
+Of the 200, 198 said yes, and $14,500 was transferred from those 198 members to the account of the member in need.
 The Member was then able to pay her doctor directly from that account.

 What are the benefits of crowdfunding?